 Ages 12* and up :

 Students aged 12* and up (*plus some inspired 11-year olds) at our camps can either express interest in a lead role (or roles) when they apply ask to be considered for smaller parts and/or group parts instead.

 If they are applying for a role that has solo singing, we ask the students to prepare one or two songs that highlight their range, pitch and expression to be shared either over the phone or in person in early May.
 If for some reason we can't arrange a time, a recorded song can be sent.
 If the child is selected for consideration of a lead role, we will contact your child with an offer of a particular role or a choice among several roles.
-Selection for leads is scheduled to be complete by mid-May.
+Selection for leads is scheduled to be complete by late May.

 CHILDREN SELECTED FOR LEAD ROLES WILL BE GIVEN THE SCRIPT AND THE SONGS BY MID-MAY, AND WILL BE EXPECTED TO LEARN THEIR SONGS AND MEMORIZE THEIR LINES BY THE START OF CAMP For most students, estimate 20-45 minutes of work 5-6 days a week for six-seven weeks before camp begins (though some students learn lines more quickly).
 If a student is not up for this workload over the summer, they should not request consideration for a lead role.